RachanaYekkirala18/UMBC-DATA606-Capstone/docs/Proposal.md

 ## 2. Background

 - What is it about?
-- The project is about using machine learning to predict the virality of articles based on their titles.
+    -The project is about using machine learning to predict the virality of articles based on their titles.
 It examines how certain features of a title, such as sentiment, length, and specific keywords, correlate with the article's engagement on social media platforms like Twitter and Medium.

 - Why does it matter?
-- Understanding what makes an article go viral can significantly impact content creation strategies, enabling writers and publishers to craft titles that are more likely to attract attention and engagement.
+    -Understanding what makes an article go viral can significantly impact content creation strategies, enabling writers and publishers to craft titles that are more likely to attract attention and engagement.
 This can lead to increased readership, improved brand visibility, and higher content dissemination efficiency.

 - Research Questions
-- What title features correlate with higher retweets and likes?
+    -What title features correlate with higher retweets and likes?
 This question aims to identify specific characteristics of article titles that are associated with greater social media engagement.

-- Can machine learning models accurately predict the engagement level (retweets and likes) of an article based on its title?
+    -Can machine learning models accurately predict the engagement level (retweets and likes) of an article based on its title?
 This question explores the feasibility of applying predictive analytics to forecast how well an article will perform on social platforms based solely on its title.

 ## 3. Data